 Homily for the Twenty-fourth Sunday, year A.15 Sep 2017, by Sermons in

-Our Lord Jesus Christ came into the world as man, not to condemn the Old Testament but to fulfil it.
+Our Lord Jesus Christ came into the world as man, not to condemn the Old Testament but to fulfill it.
 He came to explain the law and the prophets, to lead us beyond mere words, beyond the letters of the Law into the spirit of the law.
-The New Testament does not contradict the Old; while the Old Testament helps us to understand the New Testament, the New gives meaning to the Old.
+The New Testament does not contradict the Old; while the Old Testament helps us understand the New Testament, the New Testament gives meaning to the Old.
 That is what we see today in our readings, both the Old and the New Testaments talking about forgiveness.

 In our gospel passage this morning, Peter went up to Jesus and said, ‘Lord, how often must I forgive my brother if he wrongs me?
 As often as seven times?
 Jesus answered, ‘Not seven, I tell you, but seventy-seven times.
 At first, this may appear to be a contradiction, the New Testament contradicting the Old, but it is not.
 It is rather an explanation or clarification of the Old Testament.
-Peter who knew what the rabbinic teaching about forgiveness was, went to Jesus to ask how many times he was to forgive.
+Peter, who knew what the rabbinic teaching about forgiveness was, went to Jesus to ask how many times he was to forgive.
 He knew what the “law” says, that one could forgive three times, but the fourth time is punished.
-He went to Jesus not just to ask, but he quickly added, as often as seven times?
-He thought he was been generous, been nice.
-The law says three times but I want to forgive seven times before I revenge any wrong done to me.
+He went to Jesus to ask, but he quickly added, as often as seven times?
+He thought he was generous, be nice.
+The law says three times, but I want to forgive seven times before I avenge any wrong done to me.
 He thought he had done enough, more than required even.
 But Jesus made him understand that his best was not good enough.
 Seven times is not enough, no; not seven times, but seventy-seven times.
 Peter was taught to continue to forgive.

 Like Peter, many Christian think they have done enough, or they are doing more than required.
 They have actually forgiven and are tired of forgiving, but the word of God cannot be diluted.
-This reminds me of a brother priest who told me how confused he was when one of his parishioners lost her husband and two children to the Boko Haram insurgence, he said he did not know how to begin to tell her to let go.
-But he had to say it, even though it is a very difficult teaching.
+This reminds me of a brother priest who told me how confused he was when one of his parishioners lost her husband and two children to the Boko Haram insurgence; he said he did not know how to begin to tell her to let go.
+But he had to say it, even though it is challenging teaching.
 Many of us here have made a lot of sacrifices, forgiven and forgiven again.
 But have we actually done enough compare to how often God forgives us?
 Not really; we can only continue to pray and ask God for the grace to do his will.